thenexthub/Codira/utils/pass-pipeline/README.rst

 =======

-``Pass Pipeline`` is a python library for generating pipeline json descriptors for Swift.
+``Pass Pipeline`` is a python library for generating pipeline json descriptors for Codira.
 The goal is to enable a user to generate various pass pipelines without needing to recompile the compiler.
 The main targets for this work are:

 1. Correctness issues exposed by adding and removing parts of pass pipelines.